JSS University Mysore 2025

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs

 The National Eligibility cum Entrance Test (NEET) is one of the most competitive medical entrance tests in India.
 Among the three subjects, Biology holds 50% of the total weightage.
 The NTA asks the majority of its questions from the NCERT, but not all of them.
 Therefore, students must review the differences between the NCERT and NEET syllabus to prepare effectively for the biology section.
-This article provides a detailed breakdown of NEET topics that do not match the NCERT syllabus.
-Students will also find the chapter-wise weightage and some important preparation tips to strengthen their preparation.
+This article provides a detailed breakdown of NEET 2026 topics that do not match the NCERT syllabus.
+Students will also find the chapter-wise weightage and some important preparation tips to improve their preparation.

 This Story also Contains